 'Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(KCSiE, Part 1, p 6)
+(KCSiE, Part 1.2)

-See KCSiE Part 1, Part 5 & Annex B for definitions and further information about:-
+See KCSiE Part 1, Part 5 & Annexes A and B for definitions and further information about: -

-- Abuse & Neglect including physical, emotional & sexual abuse and neglect (1.21-30) - Channel (Annex B, p148) - Child Abduction and Community Safety Incidents (Annex B, p140) - Child on Child Abuse including sexual harassment, upskirting & sharing of nude and semi-nude images (1.32-35, Part 5) - Child Criminal Exploitation (1.36-39, Annex B, p140-142) - Child Sexual Exploitation (1.36, 40-42, Annex B, p140-142) - Children and the Court System (Annex B, p142) - Children Missing from Education (Annex B, p142-3) - Children who are lesbian, gay, bi or trans (LGBT) (2.202-4) - Children with Family Members in Prison (Annex B, p143) - County Lines (Annex B, p141-2) - Cybercrime (Annex B, p143-4) - Domestic Abuse (New para at 1.43 and Annex B, p144-5) - Early Help (1.20, 1.58,) - Elective Home Education (2.175-8) - Homelessness (Annex B p145-6) - Human Rights Act, Equality Act 2010 & Public Sector Equality Duty (clarification 1.86-1.93) - Looked After Children and children open to or who have been open to a Social Worker (Further information on the role of the Head of the Virtual School, 1.191-196) - LGBT children (Extended information at 2.
-202-204) - Mental Health (1.45-7, Annex B p146) - Modern Slavery & the National Referral Mechanism (Annex B, p146-7) - Online Safety, including Education at Home (2.134-147, Annex B, p155-7) - Prevent Duty (Annex B, p148, Additional support, p149) - Preventing Radicalisation (Annex B, p147-8) - Serious Violence (1.48, Annex B p150-151) - Sexual Violence and Sexual Harassment between children in schools and colleges (Part Five, Annex B, p149-50) - So-called 'Honour-Based Abuse' including Female Genital Mutilation & Forced Marriage & Breast Ironing (1.44 & Annex B, p151-3)
+- Abuse & Neglect including physical, emotional & sexual abuse and neglect - Channel - Child Abduction and Community Safety Incidents - Child on Child Abuse including sexual harassment, upskirting & sharing of nude and semi-nude images - Child Criminal Exploitation

+- Child Sexual Exploitation

+- Children and the Court System

+- Children Missing from Education

+- Children who are lesbian, gay, bi or trans (LGBT)

+- Children with Family Members in Prison

+- County Lines

+- Cybercrime

+- Domestic Abuse

+- Early Help

+- Elective Home Education

+- Homelessness

+- Human Rights Act, Equality Act 2010 & Public Sector Equality Duty

+- Looked After Children and children open to or who have been open to a Social Worker

+- Mental Health

+- Modern Slavery & the National Referral Mechanism

+- Online Safety, including Education at Home

+- Prevent Duty

+- Preventing Radicalisation

+- Serious Violence

+- Sexual Violence and Sexual Harassment between children in schools and colleges

+- So-called 'Honour-Based Abuse' including Female Genital Mutilation & Forced Marriage & Breast Ironing